🇻🇬 19 Blissful Facts about British Virgin Islands

+There are around a total of 60 islands here, but just 16 are inhabited!
 They include Anegada, Cooper Island, Guana, Jost Van Dyke, Mosquito Island, Necker, Peter Island, Salt Island, Scrub Island, Tortola and Virgin Gorda.

 Being an archipelago, it has no bordering countries.
-Its nearest neighbours, however, are Bermuda to the north, Anguilla to the east, US Virgin Islands to the south and south-west and Puerto Rico to the west.
+Its nearest neighbors, however, are Bermuda to the north, Anguilla to the east, US Virgin Islands to the south and south-west and Puerto Rico to the west.

 Residents here are referred to as ‘British Virgin Islanders’, just in case you were wondering!

 5. What’s the capital of the British Virgin Islands?

 The capital city is called Road Town and has a population of 12,603 (2012).

 The terrain here is relatively flat on the coral islands, with the volcanic islands showcasing beautiful rolling hills – perfect for gentle expeditions.